-4.6.2 Managing Unprofessional Behaviour

-4.6.2.1 Unprofessional behaviour is not tolerated in Island Health.
+- 4.6.1.7 The review of a serious allegation involving a member of the Medical Staff will be conducted in consultation with the CMO's Office.
+In cases where the cancellation, suspension, restriction or non-renewal of Privileges may be warranted, the matter will be referred to the HAMAC, who will make recommendations to the Board 4and CEO in accordance with Article 12 of the Bylaws. - 4.6.1.8 Island Health will view seriously any report which proves to be false, malicious or of a frivolous nature, and that any person making such a report may be subject to discipline. - 4.6.2 Managing Unprofessional Behaviour - 4.6.2.1 Unprofessional behaviour is not tolerated in Island Health.
 Management of this behaviour requires a transparent investigative, evaluative and reporting system, known to the Practitioner from the outset and supporting a culture of just application of consequence.
-Detailed processes to support the fair and timely management of unprofessional behaviour are identified in Article 4.8 of these Rules.

-4.6.3 Managing Issues of Clinical Competence

-- 4.6.3.1 Oversight of professional competence includes professionalism, judgement, and performance to expected standards within the Department.
+Detailed processes to support the fair and timely management of unprofessional behaviour are identified in Article 4.8 of these Rules. - 4.6.3 Managing Issues of Clinical Competence - 4.6.3.1 Oversight of professional competence includes professionalism, judgement, and performance to expected standards within the Department.
 Assessment of competence is much more than the evaluation of technical skill. - 4.6.3.2 Concerns arising from clinical practice that suggest possible deficiencies of competence are a key obligation of Medical Staff Leadership to both monitor and address.
-Due process in the means of assessing and evaluating competence is described in Article 4.8 of these Rules.

-4.6.4 Safe Reporting Policy

-- 4.6.4.1 Island Health expects all Practitioners to report suspected wrongdoing through appropriate administrative channels.
+Due process in the means of assessing and evaluating competence is described in Article 4.8 of these Rules. - 4.6.4 Safe Reporting Policy - 4.6.4.1 Island Health expects all Practitioners to report suspected wrongdoing through appropriate administrative channels.
 Alternately, individuals may report suspected wrongdoing to the Designated Central Point of Contact (DCPC) as defined within the VIHA Safe Reporting Policy, or the independent-third-party reporting service. - 4.6.4.2 Reports under this policy must be made in good faith and based on reasonable grounds.

-4.7 Managing Unprofessional Behaviour or Failure to Meet standards of care: Overview of Process
+4.7 MANAGING UNPROFESSIONAL BEHAVIOUR OR FAILURE TO MEET STANDARDS OF CARE: OVERVIEW OF PROCESS

 At all stages of this process, the medical leader must investigate the complaint and determine its seriousness and impact.
 Based on these findings, an assignment of the appropriate stage of intervention, outlined below, will be confirmed.
 If the practitioner whose behaviour is felt to be inappropriate is a medical leader, the issue will be escalated to the medical leader to whom that practitioner reports.
 Wherever possible, minor incidents involving behaviour should be dealt with by respectful discussions between Medical Staff members.
 If the issue is resolved and there is no recurrence, further action is not required.
 Documentation may be done at the discretion of either party involved, but will not be filed with EMSS unless the issue is escalated to a Stage 1 intervention.
-When appearing at a meeting to discuss Stage 1, 2, or 3 interventions, the Medical Staff member is entitled to bring another member of the Medical Staff or another representative to the meeting.
-The Chief of Staff should be advised of any Stage 1, 2 or 3 intervention.
+When appearing at a meeting pertaining to unprofessional behaviour or standard of care issues, the Medical Staff member is entitled to bring another member of the Medical Staff or another representative to the meeting.
+The Chief of Staff will be advised of any Stage 1, 2 or 3 intervention.
+Escalation of interventions to level 1, 2, or 3 will be undertaken only after discussion with local Medical Leadership, Chief of Staff and EMSS.
+If there is disagreement with the level of intervention, HAMAC or LMAC may be asked to review.